robintrayler/SIELO_procedures/costech_EA/starting_costech_run.md

     * You should be able to see the glowing hot column through the window on the top of the Zeroblank autosampler.
     * **If the valve is left closed you will lose all your samples!**

+* From *Isodat Acquisition* scroll to the *File Browser* and click on the *Sequence* tab
-* Open the sequence file you created when [Setting up a Costech 4010 Isodat Sequence](../isodat/isodat_sequence.md).
+* Navigate to the `Sample Sequences` folder and open the sequence file you created when [Setting up a Costech 4010 Isodat Sequence](../isodat/isodat_sequence.md).
 * Highlight all rows by clicking on the `Row` column header in the upper left of the sequence.
 * Click the green `Start` button.
 * Click OK.